She escaped Ukraine with her children when the war began. Now she watches her country’s fate unfold from thousands of miles away.

 But inside one of the homes, Ivanna Ivaniv, 36, can think of almost nothing else.
-Her life had been ordered, but now it is flooded it with chaos and doubt.
+Her life had been ordered, but now it is flooded with chaos and doubt.
 Just a few weeks ago, she was a dentist at a thriving practice in Lviv in western Ukraine, having wine and cheese with friends in a small cafe.
 Weeks before that, she was arranging swimming and dancing lessons for her kids and making summer vacation plans.

 The war has made those plans pointless, those memories painful.
 Now living in her sister’s Maryland home, Ivaniv and her children are among the nearly 3 million Ukrainians who have fled a war where in just two weeks shelling has made neighborhoods unrecognizable and attacks and battles have left thousands dead and wounded, according to United Nations data.